• Skip to primary navigation

 If this didn’t stick, add in a restart after closing the Mail App.

 Once powered up, return to Settings and toggle Mail back on.
-Or try a forced restart in between these steps.
+Alternatively, try a forced restart in between these steps.

 Delete & Reinstall the Mail App

-If you use iOS 10 and above, Apple now allows users to delete certain native apps, including the Mail App!
-When you delete the Mail App, it also deletes all your local data but any documents or data stored via iCloud are not deleted.
+Before trying to delete and re-add your account, it’s worth deleting and re-installing the Mail app if you continue experiencing this issue.
+Deleting the Mail App also deletes all your local data, but any documents or data stored via iCloud are not deleted.

-4. After reinstalling, go to Settings > Passwords & Accounts and toggle ON Mail for all listed accounts
+4. After reinstalling the Mail app, go to Settings > Mail and toggle Mail ON for all listed accounts.
+Toggle Off Apple Mail in iOS and iPadOS

 Reader Tips

 • Open your email via a web browser or its own app (not Apple’s Mail App), then type in label: unread in the search box.
-This search should show you any messages in your account that are flagged as unread–the mark them as read, read them, or delete them
+This search should show you any messages in your account that are flagged as unread.
+Then mark them as read, read them, or delete them.

 • I just went into my online email account and searched ‘unread.’
 It showed me all the unread mail that, for some reason, won’t pop up when I scroll through my mail on my iPhone.
-Marked them as read and I fixed my problem in an instance!
+I marked them as read, and I instantly fixed my problem!

 • Richo solved this by logging on to the web version of Gmail and marking the errant emails as read